How MRR is calculated from prorated invoices

 The estimated_full_service_period and the prorated_service_period are calculated as follows,

-1. The estimated_full_service_period is the full original duration of the plan that the customer has bought, in seconds.
+The estimated_full_service_period is the full original duration of the plan that the customer has bought, in seconds.
 For example, if a customer bought an annual plan, then it refers to the number of seconds in that year.
 It is calculated depending on the context of the prorated invoice.

+Why not just use the plan interval as the estimated full service period?
 If the customer buys a monthly plan but pays a prorated amount of $20 for just 10 days, shouldn't the MRR simply be 20x3 = $60?
 It depends.
 This might work for a 30-day month, but it won't work for a 31-day month, or a service duration that spans two different calendar months.

 Since the number of days in a month varies, the amount paid per unit of time varies depending on the service period being invoiced.
 Proration behavior also differs across billing systems that generate these invoices.
 ChartMogul therefore uses the specified service period timestamps as much as possible in order to keep this contextual information from billing systems intact.

-1. The prorated_service_period is the service duration for which the customer has been charged a prorated amount.
-It is expressed in seconds, and is calculated from the service duration specified in the prorated line item.
+The prorated_service_period is the service duration for which the customer has been charged a prorated amount.
+It is expressed in seconds, and is calculated from the service duration specified in the prorated line item. (service_period_endservice_period_start) of the prorated line item, in seconds.

-2. Using the above logic to determine the estimated_full_service_period and the prorated_service_period, the prorate_factor is calculated and applied to the MRR formula.
+Using the above logic to determine the estimated_full_service_period and the prorated_service_period, the prorate_factor is calculated and applied to the MRR formula.

 If the subscription line item is not prorated at all, then the prorate_factor is 1.